rlpacheco/abseff_R/README.md

 "Base 100"

-"The baseline risk of events in a certain time-point with control group is 6 per 100"
+"The risk of events in a certain time-point with control group is 6 per 100"

 "The anticipated absolute effects is 5 per 100 (95% CI = 3 to 7 )."